thevuong/next15-filterlist/STEPS.md

 ### Add a loading spinner to Search.tsx

-- Uncomfortable experience in the search.
+- Uncomfortable experience in the search when using the default form submit, which is a GET pushing the values of the inputs inside the form to the URL.
 - Progressive enhancement of the base case search.
 Let's first use the new Nextjs form component to make this a client side navigation when js is loaded: import, use form and add action.
 - Next enhancement is to add an onChange handler, we want to push to the router.
 Add router, params, and searchParams.
 - Onchange newSearchParams.
 We gonna use the existing search params because I will keeping the state in the URL as a single source of truth, because the state of the app will be reloadable, shareable, and bookmarkable.